Same-Day Payday Loans Up to $1,000

 Warning Signs of Payday Loan Scams

 • Upfront fee required before you receive funds.
-Real lenders collect fees at repayment or deduct them from the loan amount.
+Legitimate lenders collect fees at repayment or deduct them from the loan amount.
 Payment before funding is the most reliable scam indicator in this space.

 • No verifiable business address or working phone number.
 Legitimate lenders have a registered address and reachable customer service.

 • Pressure to decide within the hour.
-Urgency is a tactic designed to prevent you from checking credentials.
+Urgency is a tactic designed to stop you from checking credentials.
 Any legitimate offer will still be there tomorrow.

 • Unsolicited contact with a pre-approved offer.
 Real lenders do not cold-call or cold-email guaranteed loan offers.